Green Abundance By Design

 Establishment Phases

-Phase 1 is designed maximize the germination of the newly installed seed, frequent shallow waterings improve seed germination rates. with Phase 1, the frequent shallow watering is designed to keep the top layer of soil moist and prime the seed for good germination.
-After about 20-30 days the majority of seed will have germinated and phase 1 of its life cycle is complete.
-Phase 2 begins after this where less frequent and a bit deeper watering is appropriate.
-As the roots are developing it is important to push water deeper into the soil to promote them to reach for water.
-Phase 3 follows after the seeding has matured past the 90-100 days where weekly deep waterings are the best way to maximize the vigor of the space.
+Phase 1 is designed maximize the germination of the newly installed seed.
+Frequent shallow waterings improve seed germination rates.
+With Phase 1, a frequent shallow watering is designed to keep the top layer of soil moist and prime the seed for good germination.
+After about 20-30 days, majority of your seeded lawn will have germinated and Phase 1 of its life cycle is complete.
+Next, Phase 2 requires a switch over from frequent waterings to less frequent, deeper waterings.
+As the roots are developing, it is important to push water deeper into the soil to promote them to reach for water.
+Phase 3 follows after the seeding has matured past 90-100 days where weekly deep waterings are the best way to maximize the vigor of the space.
 This is the maintenance period of watering and can be applied to the seasons after installation.
+Water only as needed.

 Spring Seeding Watering Schedule

 Phase 2: 30-90 days.
+30-90 days.
 The new plants are working on rooting themselves in this stage.
-Here the frequent watering of phase 1 should transition to less frequent deeper waterings.
-For shadier spots 30 minutes every 4 days should be appropriate.
-For Full sun areas 30 minutes every 2-3 days is appropriate.
+Here, the frequent watering of phase 1 should transition to less frequent, deeper waterings.
+For shadier spots, 30 minutes every 4 days should be appropriate.
+For full sun areas, 30 minutes every 2-3 days is appropriate.
 If there are areas where water is starting to pool and sit for more than 6 hours after watering, this is a sign that too much water is being applied.
 Reduce time until any lingering pooling water is eliminated.

 Late Summer Seeding/Fall Watering Schedule

-For a late summer seeding, usually only Phase 1 is needed during the first year (late summer into fall).
+For a late summer Flowering Lawn seeding, usually only Phase 1 is needed during the first year (late summer into fall).
 From here Phase 2 tends to be naturally supported by the cooler wetter conditions of the fall and following spring.
-Phase 3 would generally begin in the June/July time frame the following season.
-Depending on your site conditions and aesthetic goals, phase 3 water could be eliminated.
-Shadier sites tend to hold up well to no supplimental irrigation during the summer.
-For sites with full sun, the weekly waterings will allow the grass to maintain its green appearance and prevent dormancy.
-No watering could be performed in the summer if you do not mind the grass going dormant (changing color to tan).
+Phase 3 generally begins in the June/July time frame the following season.
+Depending on your site conditions and aesthetic goals, phase 3 water can be eliminated.
+Shadier sites tend to hold up well to no supplemental irrigation during the summer.
+For sites with full sun, a weekly waterings will allow the grass to maintain its green appearance and prevent dormancy.
+No watering can be performed in the summer if you do not mind the grass going dormant (changing color to tan).
 If allowing the grass to go dormant, it is imperative that mowing and foot traffic be eliminated for this area.
-Either of these activities will stress the grass that is trying to hibernate until wetter cooler conditions present itself again.
+Either of these activities will stress the grass that is trying to hibernate until wetter/ cooler conditions present themselves again.

 Established Eco Lawn Maintenance